GEC Catalyst Awards

 Nominations must address all three sections to be eligible for a 2018 Catalyst Award.
 Providing quantitative evidence of a positive impact is strongly encouraged but not required.

-Nominations should be submitted online using the form available by clicking the “Nominate” button at the left of this section.
-Nominations must also include an Adobe .PDF version of the nomination packet, uploaded using the upload/attach tool within the form.
+Nominations were submitted online using the form available on this page.
+Nominations were to include an Adobe .PDF version of the nomination packet, uploaded using the upload/attach tool within the form.

 All nominations will go through an initial screening process by the Green Electronics Council for appropriateness, completeness, and the degree to which they address the requirements before being sent to the Judging Committee.
 The Judging Committee will review Finalist nominations as selected by the Green Electronics Council.